OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/docs/Setup.md

 This could be performed through a Synapse Notebook as well but in the interest of simplicity it is currently orchestrated through a Copy Activity.

 In Synapse, press the '+' icon to add a new asset, select 'Integration dataset' (called Data Source in ADF).
- - Select 'Azure Data Lake Storage Gen2' as the connection type
+ - Select 'Azure Data Lake Storage Gen2' as the connection type.
- - Select 'DelimtedText' as the source type
+ - Select 'DelimtedText' as the source type.
  - Name the dataset 'Stage1npData_CanvasDataFormat'
  - Select your ADLS instance under 'linked service'
- - Click OK & save the dataset.
+ - Click OK and save the dataset.
  - Navigate to the dataset and open the 'Parameters' tab.
  - Create two parameters - FileName [type String] and FolderName [type String]
  - Open the 'Connection' tab and enter details as follows:  ![screenshot](images/pipeline-setup-CanvasDataFormat.png)